Maggid: Generations of the Shoah

 Maggid empowers the DC area’s 2G population to preserve their families’ Holocaust narratives through training sessions that help them better understand and teach about their legacies.

-Two workshops are planned for 2024-2025, one beginning in November and one in February.
-Each typically includes five training sessions (four evenings and one Sunday afternoon), lasting roughly two hours per session.
+Two workshops are planned for 2026-2027, one beginning in the fall and one in the winter.
+Each typically includes five training sessions (three evenings and two Sunday afternoons).

 Why is this important?